A truly stellar source of power.

 High Temperature Superconductors (HTS)

-Leveraging this technology requires detailed engineering analysis, enabled by modern computational design capabilities.
+Leveraging HTS technology requires detailed engineering analysis, enabled by modern computational design capabilities.

-In partnership with the industry that has led the development of W7-X and ITER, we are bringing Europe to the forefront of fusion R&D.
+In partnership with the industry that has led the development of W7-X and ITER, we are collaborating with partners, companies, and suppliers across the continent to bring Europe to the forefront of fusion R&D.

 Virtual Prototype Environment